 A free-lance satirist based in Tarrytown, N.Y., Joe is the author of 10 books, including If You’re Talking to Me, Your Career Must Be in Trouble and Red Lobster, White Trash and the Blue Lagoon.
 His 2009 memoir Closing Time was a New York Times Notable Book of the Year.
 A frequent contributor to BBC Radio, his work there includes Look Back in Armour, A Brief History of Irony and Hitler’s Favourite Cowboy.
 He also made three short films for Britain’s Channel 4: Mickey Rourke for a Day, My Fair Hugh, and So You Wanna Be a Gangster.
 He wrote, directed and starred in the financially ruinous 1994 low-budget film Twelve Steps to Death, an unsparing assault on 12-step programs of all descriptions He writes the Moving Targets column for the Wall Street Journal and has been a regular contributor to the New York Times, Barron’s, GQ, The Guardian and innumerable other periodicals over the years.
 In May of 2019, his first play with T.J.
 Elliott , Alms, enjoyed a sold out Off Broadway Equity Showcase production.
 Their second collaboration, Grudges, a dark comedy that mined the hilarity in familial polarity between two brothers estranged by the 2016 election, ran live on Zoom for seven heralded performances in July 2020.

 T.J. returned to theater in 2019 with Alms co-written with Joe Queenan and staged as an Equity Showcase production at TheaterWorks in NYC; an SRO comeback that ended a 35-year hiatus from Off-Broadway.
 In those lost years, he produced, directed, and performed among casts of thousands in a mélange of corporate telenovelas and organizational performance art.
-In the spring and summer of 2020, T. J. produced (creatively and contingently) live on Zoom for 9 performances the dark comedy co-written with Queenan, Grudges.
-His new solo effort, the screwball comedy Keeping Right, will open on Zoom December 3, 2020
+In the spring and summer of 2020, T. J. produced (creatively and contingently) Grudges, a problem comedy co-written with Queenan, live on Zoom for 9 performances .
+His solo effort, the screwball comedy Keeping Right, ran live on Zoom through December, 2020.
+Additionally, he directed John Clay, Quanda Johnson, Meghan Leone Cox, and Aaron Long in a reading of George W.S.
+Trow’s seminal 1980 New Yorker essay Within the Context of No Context.

 Marjorie Phillips Elliott